19 Simple Ways to Get Scammed Online: I Did It and So Can You!

 Nope, getting scammed feels WAY better!
 Trust me, you are going to really enjoy getting scammed.

-I have too many good stories not to share them.
-Should I be embarrassed to share my stories of getting taken?
-After all, there seems to be this stigma that getting your money taken by strangers is a bad thing.
+I have too many good stories of how I've lost money not to share them.
+Should I be embarrassed to share my stories of getting taken and having scammers steal from me?
+After all, there seems to be this stigma that getting your money taken by strangers and being taken advantage of is a bad thing.
 I'm here to convince you otherwise.

 I'm the best at getting scammed, the best!